 If you have experienced discomfort as a result of tooth preparation, take the over-the-counter pain medications that work best for you.
 Some people find that ibuprofen (like Advil) or naproxen (like Aleve) work better because some discomfort is associated with swelling of the dental pulp.

-For soft foods, you can bite into them with temporary veneers, but moderately crunchy to very hard foods (steak, fresh vegetables, especially carrots) should be cut up and chewed with the back teeth rather than biting with temporary veneers.
+For soft foods, you can bite into them with temporary veneers.
+We recommend cutting up and chewing moderately crunchy to very hard foods (steak, fresh vegetables, especially carrots) with the back teeth rather than biting with temporary veneers.

 Oral Hygiene with Porcelain Veneers

-To protect your porcelain veneers, you have to protect the teeth that your veneers are attached to.
+To protect your porcelain veneers, you have to protect the teeth that have veneers bonded to them.
 Make sure you brush twice daily and floss every day to prevent decay of your veneered teeth.
 Depending on your oral health history, we might recommend changes to your oral hygiene routine, including the use of recommended mouth rinses.